 - In a medium bowl, whisk together the flour, baking powder and salt.
 Set aside.

 - In a large bowl, whisk the melted and slightly cooled coconut oil together with the sugar until combined.
 Whisk in the eggs, one at a time, until well incorporated.
 Alternate stirring in the milk and dry ingredients until batter is well combined and smooth.
-Fold in the coconut.
+Fold in 1 and 1/2 cups sweetened coconut flakes.

 - Pour batter into prepared baking dish and bake for 30 minutes or until a toothpick inserted in the center comes out clean.
 Let cool completely on a wire rack.